Rules to Better Proposals - 13 Rules

-When creating the template, remember to add instructions to the user in yellow and check you are following "SSW Rules to Better Proposals".
+When creating the template, remember to add instructions to the user in yellow (things to be edited/deleted) and check you are following Rules to Better Proposals.

 "Commercial in Confidence" information is to be made known to anyone that the proposal in a confidential document.
 Competing companies are never to be given another company's information in regard to performance specifications or any aspects of pricing, quotation, tender, bid, nor any other commercial or proprietary information.

 Before any document goes to a client a test please for the document is to be completed.
 The first test is the technical test please.
 When that is passed the Design test please is to be completed.

 The necessary amount of time should be allocated.
 If there is a time limitation, the manager will inform which parts should be checked in prior.

 - Check all spelling mistakes

 - Check all calculations and cost in the document

 - Make sure all customised technical sections are technically correct

 - Check the client details are correct

 - Company name